-Handling flight disruptions can be very annoying.
-However, the positive thing is that the European Union has regulations to help travelers when things don’t go as planned.
-If you’re flying in the EU, it’s wise to be aware of these regulations.
-They can help you out if your flight is disrupted.
+Handling flight issues can be really frustrating.
+However, the bright side is that the European Union has regulations to assist travelers when things don’t go as planned.
+If you’re taking a plane in the EU, it’s wise to understand these regulations.
+They can come in handy if your flight is disrupted.

-Knowing what you’re entitled to can make handling travel problems less stressful.
-While it won’t speed up your journey, it can reduce your anxiety when things get disrupted.
+Understanding your rights can make handling travel complications much easier.
+While it won’t speed up your journey, it can help you feel less stressed when things go wrong.

 Passenger Rights under EU Regulation 261/2004